billycao/venmo-to-lunch-money/README.md

 4. Send emails to `nobody@myself.my-server.com`.

-Where "myself.my-server.com" is the MX record and server you set up running mailin.
+Where "myself.my-server.com" is your mail server (you may need to set up MX records).

 ## Configuration